two-frontiers-project/2FP-Field-Handbook/06-sample-collection.md

   - **Bubble formation:** A surface with bubbles, froth or foam can indicate certain types of bacteria, indicating the production of gas.
   - **Smell:** Some biofilms, especially in anaerobic environments (lacking oxygen/air), may produce a sulfuric or musty smell.

+**Special cases:**
+- **Layered Communities:** Some microbial mats are stratified with sharp physical and chemical gradients (e.g., light, oxygen, sulfide).
+Removing or disturbing deeper layers can change their chemistry within minutes, altering the community structure before analysis.
+- **Fragile or Unstable Mats**: Gelatinous or loosely attached biomass can disintegrate with minimal disturbance.
+Use minimal water movement and gentle collection tools (spatulas, syringes) to avoid loss of material.
+- **Mineral-Crusted Mats:** Some mats, especially in iron- or carbonate-rich environments, are cemented with minerals.
+These require careful scraping to collect without shattering the structure.
+- **Hydrothermal & High-Temperature Mats:** Thermophilic biomass may degrade rapidly once removed from high temperatures.
+Collect carefully and preserve immediately.
+- **Anoxic Biomass:** Anaerobic mats can oxidize quickly on exposure to air, altering color, chemistry, and microbial activity.
+If anaerobic conditions are relevant to your study, collect into oxygen-free containers or preserve promptly.
+- **Episodic Growth Mats:** Some mats form only seasonally or after specific events (e.g., flooding, algal blooms).
+Document environmental context so the temporal dynamics are clear.

 #### Minimizing Disturbance to Biofilms and Biomass
   - When sampling microbial mats, biofilms, or other cohesive biomass, avoid removing the entire growth from a given patch.
   - Target the active surface layer (top 1–5 mm) rather than the full mat depth unless deep layers are specifically needed for the research question.